GoodRequest/BackendAssignment-Fitness/README.md

 - create new db model User(name:string , surname: string, nickName:string, email: string, age: number, role:[ADMIN/USER])
 - add authorization layer
-- user can register using email, password and role (for purpose of this assignement, user can choose his role in registration)
+- user can register using email, password and role (for purpose of this assignment, user can choose his role in registration)
 - user can log in with email and password
 - use proper way how to store user data
-- you can use any authorization approach or npm module (preffered is JWT strategy and passport)
+- you can use any authorization approach or npm module (preferred is JWT strategy and passport)

 ***